 Click here for more information about the programs, or call Marin Sanitary Service at 415.456.2601 to begin the enrollment process.

-If you are not currently enrolled with MSS, there is the possibility that you might already be compliant if you employ an alternative compliance method that results in your organic waste being composted, like having an onsite compost or if you employ a landscaping contractor who hauls it to a composting facility for you.”
+If you are not currently enrolled with Marin Sanitary Service, there is the possibility that you might already be compliant if you employ an alternative compliance method that results in your organic waste being composted, like having an onsite composting setup or if you employ a landscaping contractor who hauls it to a composting facility for you.
 Refer to the checklist for other alternative compliance methods.

 Note: You will have to provide more details regarding Alternative Compliance or an Exemption Request in the Explain section, and you will be required to provide documentation for the compliance methods you selected.